 that each transaction was in.
 This table has a Store Region

-column, so we can use that for each of our tet case.
+column, so we can use that for each of our test cases.

 The table does not have email